Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

 ***Version: 2022.1***
 ***Board: VCK190***

 In this module, we will get started with three steps to quickly create a platform and run applications to validate this platform based on VCK190 evaluation board in short.

-This time we will utilize Versal extensible platform from CED example, use pre-built Linux common image and Createdts command to generate software components.
+This time we will utilize Versal extensible platform from the CED example, using pre-built Linux common image and Createdts command to generate software components.
 And then create an embedded Versal acceleration platform.
-At last we will leverage the Vector Addition example to validate this platform.
+At last, leverage the Vector Addition example to validate this platform.
 Besides if you need to customize the Linux system image you can refer to the [PetaLinux customization page](../../Vitis_Platform_Creation/Feature_Tutorials/02_platform_creation_petalinux_component/README.md) for reference.

 ## Step 1: Create Vivado Design and Generate XSA

-1. Create workspace and Launch Vivado if you haven't
+1. Create a workspace and Launch Vivado if you haven't

    - mkdir WorkSpace
    - cd WorkSpace